shino-312/jmi/README.md

 ### Launch

-It's useful to create aliases for the following commands such as `alias j='./jmi.sh go'`

 ```
 ./jmi.sh go
 ```
-1. Check if Jupyter-notebook already exists
+1. Check if Jupyter-notebook process exists
 2. Launch new process only when it doesn't exist
 3. Open web browser